-Find It MEGA PACK is free - but ad supported - in Google Play.
-It is normally priced at $1.99 in the Amazon Appstore.
+Monster Shooter: The Lost Levels is priced at $1.29 in Google Play.
+It is normally priced at $0.99 in the Amazon Appstore.
 As we've noted before, there are sometimes differences in pricing and availability between the two marketplaces.

 We continue to be disappointed by the Amazon Appstore FAOTD.
 It began promisingly enough, with Angry Birds Rio, but we've gotten tired of the endless games or niche apps, and especially apps which have no uptake in Google Play, and seem to be FAOTD as a desperation move by the developer.
 We'd like to see free versions of say, Office-compatible software or useful utilities such as CalenGoo instead of niche apps or endless games.